LiskArchive/lisk-build/README.md

 A binary package building tool for [Lisk](https://lisk.io/).
 Allows automated compilation of binary packages, with support for multiple posix-based operating systems.

-Please read [Installing Lisk (from Binaries)](https://github.com/lisk/lisk-docs/blob/master/BinaryInstall.md) if you are merely looking to install Lisk, onto an already supported operating system / architecture.
+Please read [Installing Lisk (from Binaries)](https://github.com/lisk/lisk-docs/blob/master/BinaryInstall.md) if you are merely looking to install Lisk onto an already supported operating system / architecture.

 ## Platforms